-2.19 Employer social insurance contributions (ils\sicer)
+2.18.
+Employer social insurance contributions (ils_sicer)

 As of 1st January 2011-2017 all employers of private and public sector pay on behalf of their employees 31% of gross wages and salaries.
 31% is split into six components, as indicated in Table 2.7.
 As of 1st January 2018, some employers' social insurance contribution rates were changed, but the total tariff remained the same (see below).
+Since January 1st 2019, the employer and employee social insurance contributions rates were combined.